Capturing an Electron in the Virtual State: Abstract

 \section{Abstract}

-We address a foundational question in quantum mechanics: can a particle be directly found in a classically forbidden virtual state?
+We address a foundational question in quantum mechanics: Can a particle be directly found in a classically forbidden virtual state?
 We instantiate this conceptual question by investigating the traversal of electrons through a tunnel barrier, which we define in a triple quantum dot (TQD) system where the occupation of the central dot is energetically avoided.
-The motivation behind this setup is to answer whether the central dot is occupied or not during a virtual transition when it is being explicitly monitored.
-We investigate this problem in two different limits of continuous measurements: the stochastic quantum diffusion and the quantum jump.
-We find that, even though individual trajectories differ considerably across these limits, measuring leads to a higher occupation in the central dot on average.
-Our results demonstrate that the act of observation fundamentally reshapes tunneling dynamics, resolving the seeming paradox of detecting a particle in a classically forbidden region: weak measurements partially localize the particle, while strong measurements enforce a discontinuous either/or detection or no detection outcome.
+The motivation behind this setup is to determine whether the central dot is occupied during a virtual transition when it is explicitly monitored.
+We investigate this problem in two different limits of continuous measurement: stochastic quantum diffusion and quantum jumps.
+We find that, even though individual trajectories differ considerably across these limits, measurement leads to a higher average occupation of the central dot.
+We also find that a suitably strong measurement can significantly boost the tunneling current—an effect we call \textit{measurement-assisted tunneling}.
+Our results demonstrate that observation fundamentally reshapes tunneling dynamics, resolving the apparent paradox of detecting a particle in a classically forbidden region: weak measurements partially localize the particle, whereas strong measurements enforce a discontinuous either-or outcome of detection or no detection.